andreasmeid/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Andreas D. Meid is a post-doctoral researcher in the Dept. of Clinical Pharmacology & Pharmacoepidemiology at Heidelberg University Hospital.
 Research interests include pharmacoepidemiological analyses of medication underuse, overuse, and misuse, as well as predictive models guiding treatment recommendations.
-He leads the Pharmacoepidemiology group, which conducts and analyzes observational studies and develops prediction models from routine claims data.
-The overall aims address quantification of drug benefits and risks and their prediction in regular and special populations (frail patients, older people, children).
+He leads the Pharmacoepidemiology group, which designs and analyzes observational studies and develops prediction models from routine claims data.
+Overall, he aims to quantify benefits and risks of drugs for predicting outcomes and deriving treatment recommendations in regular and special populations (e.g., older patients).